How to measure application accuracy

 The repeatability of most industrial robots is very good, usually in the sub-millimeter range.
 However, very few industrial robots are world calibrated.
 This means that the distance between two points in the robot world differs from the real distance in the world.
 This absolute accuracy is needed when driving to a position that is given by a vision system.
 If the coordinate system of the robot does not perfectly match the world, such deviations may occur.
 This is reflected in the hand-eye calibration error and the accuracy that is measured with the described method.
 For this reason, some robot manufacturers offer to calibrate the robot to the world.

-If you have any questions or issues, please do not hesitate to contact support@roboception.de with a detailed error description.
+If you have any questions or issues, please do not hesitate to contact Roboception support with a detailed error description.